 History / origins

-Dick's original recipe called for vodka, sugar syrup, two types of coffee liqueur (Kahlua and Tia Maria) and freshly made espresso.
-As the eighties turned into the nineties people were still drinking vodka but this was the decade of the neo Martini - any cocktail served in a V-shaped glass and based on vodka was considered a "Martini" and such neo-Martinis were what bar-goers ordered.
+Dick's original recipe called for vodka, sugar syrup, two types of coffee liqueur (Kahlua and Tia Maria), and freshly made espresso.
+As the eighties turned into the nineties people were still drinking vodka but this was the decade of the Neo Martini - any cocktail served in a V-shaped glass and based on vodka was considered a "Martini" and such Neo-Martinis were what bar-goers wanted and ordered.
 Dick tweaked and re-christened his Vodka Espresso to the then more desirably named Espresso Martini.

-Finally, to complete his trilogy of coffee cocktails, in 1998 Dick renamed his creation Pharmaceutical Stimulant and served it on-the-rocks at the then newly opened Pharmacy in Notting Hill where Damian Hurst artwork hung and Dick was Bar Manager (the site is now a Waitrose store).
+Finally, to complete his trilogy of coffee cocktails, in 1998 Dick renamed his creation Pharmaceutical Stimulant and served it on-the-rocks at the then newly opened Pharmacy restaurant in Notting Hill where Damian Hurst artwork hung and Dick was bar manager (the site on Notting Hill Gate is now a Waitrose store).

-So, the Vodka Espresso, Espresso Martini and Pharmaceutical Stimulant are essentially the same drink which morphed over a couple of decades to suit the tastes of a changing audience and situation.
+So, the Vodka Espresso, Espresso Martini and Pharmaceutical Stimulant are essentially the same drink that morphed over a couple of decades to suit the tastes of a changing audience and situation.

 Espresso Martini (equal parts) the simplified sugar syrup free version

 Cuppa Joe with hazelnut liqueur